washer143/r.wjoinery-msp1/README.md

 ## Structure

 The website will be easy to navigate and user friendly, with a reconizeable navbar and links to lead them from one page to the other seamlessly.
-The website will consist of 5 pages, they are as follows:
+The website will consist of 4 pages, they are as follows:

 * Home: This will consist of initial information about what services we can offer.
 * About us: This will consist of details of our experience, expertise and our workshop.
-* services: This will showcase what we can offer in terms of joinery and design..
+* services: This will showcase what we can offer in terms of joinery and design.
 * contact us: A contact page to provide guests with information of our location and contact details.

 ## Colors & Fonts

-For my color scheme i've chosen to go with brown for quite obvious reasons as this website is based on a wood working shop, but also because it gives off a feeling of warmth and contentment.
+For my color scheme i've chosen to use grey and black for  for quite obvious reasons as this website is based on a wood working shop, but also because it gives off a feeling of warmth and contentment.
 This is what i would hope the user would sense.
 I also used this color scheme to make the website easy on the eyes and to give it an organic natural feel.

-( description of fonts used and why)

  ## Home page
- * The home page features a hero image with text overlay, a slogan and title explaining what we offer as a buisness.
+ * The home page features a hero image with text overlay, a slogan and title explaining what we offer as a business.
 Giving the user the desired information through text and imagery identifying our USP.

  * Below the hero image we'll show a snippet of our services to intrigue and invite the user to investigate further and navigate throughout the website.

  * As the user scrolls further they'll be introduced to a section on previous customer reviews, further accentuating a feeling of positivity and comfort in the service that they could be provided.

  ## About Us
  * Hero image with about us text overlay to identify new page and give user familiarity.

- * This page will contain two sections.
+ * This page contains two sections.
 First section will contain information about our experience and skills to provide the user with confidence and assure them of our qualities as a professional craftsman.

- * Second section contains information regarding the workshop and buisness, regarding where we work the location and surrounding area.
-Its history how long we've been in buisness.
-This will further cement the user with a feeling of confidence and further entice them to look through our portfolio and services.
+We will also try and create rapport with the user telling them a story about our workshop and how we built the business.

+ * The second part of this page we will provide progress bars to give users a visual cue of our abilities as a business and craftsmen.

- ## Services page
+ ## Services

- * hero image with text overlay the keep the same theme running through the website.
+ * hero image with text overlay to keep the same theme running through the website.

  * This page contains 6 sections relaying to different types of joinery that the user can refer to for they're own ideas and projects.
-With images and a description running along each section to give the customer a better understanding of how they could utilise for themselves.
+With images and a description running along each section to give the customer a better understanding of how they could utilize for themselves.
 It will also showcase our knowledge.

  ## Contact Page
   * This page will feature a new hero image as a back drop to signify importance to get in contact.